 What are your challenges with retail training?
 How are you solving them?

 Interested in more retail training design strategies?
-Contact one of our learning directors to see award-winning retail training examples or to start a conversation about how to apply these strategies to your projects.
+Contact us to see award-winning retail training examples or to start a conversation about how to apply these strategies to your projects.

 Nice blog, I’m glad you’re bringing attention to the importance of retail associates.
 Since they are the employees who interact with customers everyday, they end up being the face of the brand to most customers.
 I know I’m more likely to remember how a retail associate treated me and helped me than if a display was set up properly.
 Giving them enough training on how to interact with customers should definitely be a priority.

 I’ve been looking for practical suggestions on how to incorporate the knowledge about differences between generations into learning.
 Thank you for including so many of them in your article.
 I’m not working with retail learners but I believe that the ideas you’ve shared will work with other learners as well.